 Ashwagandha may potentiate barbiturates, Benzodiazepines

-Barbiturates are drug that act as a central nervous system depressant and can therefore produce a wide spectrum of effects.
+Barbiturates are a drug that acts as a central nervous system depressant, and can, therefore, produce a wide spectrum of effects.
 They reduce the activity of nerves causing muscle relaxation

 Ashwagandha increases weight

-Research show that withania increases testosterone levels and muscles building.
+Research shows that Withania increases testosterone levels, and muscles building.
 Ashwagandha added to milk (2 g/day for 60

-Ashwagandha is member of Solanaceae, the nightshade, or potato, family of flowering plants (order Solanales).
-The herb should not be taken in pregnancy and should be used with caution in people sensitive to the Solanaceae family of plants.
+Ashwagandha is a member of Solanaceae, the nightshade, or potato, a family of flowering plants (order Solanales).
+The herb should not be taken in pregnancy, and should be used with caution in people sensitive to the Solanaceae family of the plants.